 By the time Gwen entered the Circle’s private council chamber, the atmosphere was as heavy as a funeral parlour.
 Ancient, dark-stained oak panelled the walls, and a fire crackled in a hearth carved with the likeness of roaring dragons.
 At the centre sat the massive ebony table, a monolith that had borne the weight of a thousand years of debates and decrees.

-Gwen took her seat, feeling like a marble statue—cold, white, and ready to crumble into powder if the pressure shifted by a single degree.
+Gwen took her seat, feeling like a marble statue—cold, flawed, and ready to crumble into powder if the pressure shifted by a single degree.

 Alistair Thorne sat at the head of the table, his fingers steepled beneath his chin.
-To his right, Isolde Thorne watched Gwen with the expectant, predatory pride of a mentor waiting for her star pupil to perform.
-Across the table, Sloan’s eyes were wide and urgent, silently begging Gwen to deliver the killing blow to the Vapours’ reputation.
+To his right, Isolde Thorne watched Gwen with the expectant, selfish pride of a mentor waiting for her star pupil to perform.
+Across the table, Sloan’s eyes were wide and urgent, silently begging Gwen to deliver the killing blow to the Vapours’ reputation to save herself.
 Catriona Sinclair looked on with bored skepticism, fidgeting with her iron drop pendant, while Tristan and Clooney—the Membership Chair—wore expressions of genuine concern that made Gwen’s stomach twist.

 Gwen’s stomach flipped.
 She looked down at the table, her eyes falling on the name card set before her seat.
 It was written in the large, looping letters of the Circle’s secretary.
 Then, her gaze drifted to Isolde, who was finishing a line of notes with that unmistakable, slanted ‘T’—a duellist’s parry in ink.